djangoadvent/djangoadvent-articles/1.3/rkm_logging.rst

 -----------------

 The documentation for Python's logging framework makes logging seem a lot more complicated than it actually is.
-At it's core, logging is actually quite simple.
+At its core, logging is actually quite simple.

 User space code decides it needs to log a message.
-This message can be given a severity, indicating it's importance, ranging from simple debug information, to critical errors that require urgent attention.
+This message can be given a severity, indicating its importance, ranging from simple debug information, to critical errors that require urgent attention.
 The user writes the message to a logger, along with any metadata that might be useful, such as a stack trace or local variables.